-Pursuant to Article 19 of AmRest's Articles of Association and Article 16 of the General Shareholders' Meeting Regulation, where an ordinary or extraordinary General Shareholders' Meeting is arranged to discuss amendments to the Articles of Association, included increasing or reducing the share capital, issuing bonds within the scope of its powers, cancelling or limiting shareholders' preferential subscription rights over new shares, transforming, merging, splitting off, globally assigning assets and liabilities, moving the registered office abroad or winding up of the Company, shareholders representing at least 60% of the share capital subscribed with voting rights must be in attendance at the first call ('primera convocatoria') for such meeting(s) to be considered valid.
+Pursuant to Article 19 of AmRest's Bylaws and Article 16 of the General Shareholders' Meeting Regulation, where an ordinary or extraordinary General Shareholders' Meeting is arranged to discuss amendments to the Bylaws, included increasing or reducing the share capital, issuing bonds within the scope of its powers, cancelling or limiting shareholders' preferential subscription rights over new shares, transforming, merging, splitting off, globally assigning assets and liabilities, moving the registered office abroad or winding up of the Company, shareholders representing at least 60% of the share capital subscribed with voting rights must be in attendance at the first call ('primera convocatoria') for such meeting(s) to be considered valid.
 At second call ('segunda convocatoria'), at least 40% of the subscribed capital with voting rights is required.

-With regard the majorities required for amendments to the Articles of Association, Article 20 of AmRest's Articles of Association and Article 26 of the General Shareholders' Meeting Regulation refer to the terms set forth by law, i.e. at the first call, absolute majority where shareholders representing at least 50% of the capital subscribed with voting rights are present.
-At second call, where shareholders representing less than 50% of the capital subscribed with voting rights are present, resolutions concerning amendments to the Articles of Association may only be validly adopted with a favourable vote of two-thirds of the present or represented shared capital at the general shareholders' meeting.
+With regard the majorities required for amendments to the Bylaws, Article 20 of AmRest's Bylaws and Article 26 of the General Shareholders' Meeting Regulation refer to the terms set forth by law, i.e. at the first call, absolute majority where shareholders representing at least 50% of the capital subscribed with voting rights are present.
+At second call, where shareholders representing less than 50% of the capital subscribed with voting rights are present, resolutions concerning amendments to the Bylaws may only be validly adopted with a favourable vote of two-thirds of the present or represented shared capital at the General Shareholders' Meeting.

-Also, and in pursuance to section 286 of the Companies Act, if the Bylaws are amended, the Directors or, if appropriate, the shareholders who made the proposal must draw up in full the text of their proposed amendment and a written report justifying the amendment, which must be made available to the shareholders when the General Shareholders' Meeting is called to deliberate on the amendment.
+Also, and in pursuance to section 286 of the Spanish Capital Companies Act, if the Bylaws are amended, the Directors or, if appropriate, the shareholders who made the proposal must draw up in full the text of their proposed amendment and a written report justifying the amendment, which must be made available to the shareholders when the General Shareholders' Meeting is called to deliberate on the amendment.

-Furthermore, and pursuant to section 287 of the Companies Act, the notice calling the General Shareholders' Meeting must clearly state the items that might be amended, and note that all the shareholders are entitled to analyze the full text of the proposed amendment and the report on such amendment at the registered offices, as well as to request such documents to be delivered or sent to them free of charge.
+Furthermore, and pursuant to section 287 of the Capital Companies Act, the notice calling the General Shareholders' Meeting must clearly state the items that might be amended, and note that all the shareholders are entitled to analyse the full text of the proposed amendment and the report on such amendment at the registered offices, as well as to request such documents to be delivered or sent to them free of charge.

-Pursuant to section 291 of the Companies Act, when new obligations are established for the shareholders due to an amendment of the Bylaws, the resolution must be passed with the approval of the affected shareholders.
+Pursuant to section 291 of the Capital Companies Act, when new obligations are established for the shareholders due to an amendment of the Bylaws, the resolution must be passed with the approval of the affected shareholders.
 Furthermore, if the amendment directly or indirectly affects a type of shares, or part of them, the provisions of section 293 of such Act shall apply.

-The procedure for voting on proposed resolutions at the General Shareholders' Meeting is regulated in section 197 bis of the Companies Act and in the internal regulations of AmRest (in particular, article 24 of the Regulations for the General Shareholders' Meeting).
-This article states, among other things, that when amendments are made to the Bylaws, each article or group of articles which is materially different will be voted on separately.
+The procedure for voting on proposed resolutions at the General Shareholders' Meeting is regulated in section 197 bis of the Capital Companies Act and in the internal regulations of AmRest, in particular, article 24 of the Regulations for the General Shareholders' Meeting.
+This article states, among other things, that when amendments are made to the Bylaws, each article or group of articles which is materially different will be voted on separately (voting, as an exception, as a whole on those proposals that are configured as unitary and indivisible, such as those related to the approval of a consolidated text of the Bylaws).